esbmc/esbmc/src/python-frontend/README.md

 }
 ```

-Currently, we can infer type from constants, variables with inferred or pre-annotated types, binary expressions, and class instances.
+We can infer type from constants, variables with inferred or pre-annotated types, binary expressions, and class instances.

 ## Symbol Table Generation
 The final step in the frontend involves converting the annotated JSON AST into a symbol table using our C++ irep API.
-This API enables the creation of a control-flow graph (CFG) from the program, allowing us to model constructs such as assignments, expressions, conditionals, loops, functions and classes.
+This API enables the creation of a control-flow graph (CFG) from the program, allowing us to model constructs such as assignments, expressions, conditionals, loops, functions, and classes.
 The resulting information is stored in a context structure, which serves as the input for the GOTO conversion process.

 ## References
 For more information about our frontend, please refer to our ISSTA 2024 [tool paper](https://dl.acm.org/doi/abs/10.1145/3650212.3685304).